Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 }
 ```

-What changed is now, instead of relying on `LocationProvider` to provide it, the `GetSolarTimes` method takes location as an explicit parameter.
+What changed is now, instead of relying on `LocationProvider` to provide it, the `GetSolarTimes(...)` method takes the location as an explicit parameter.
 Doing that means that we also no longer require dependency inversion, as there are no dependencies to invert.

 To wire everything back together, all we need to do is update the controller: